kumudug/node_utility_container/README.md

 ## Using docker-compose instead of long docker run command
    - Refer to the `docker-compose.yaml`
+   - Need `env` file
+      - To find your user id and group for env values use
+         - `id -u`, `id -g`
    - Run using
       - `docker-compose run --rm npm install`
+      * Permission fix didn't work with docker compose